 "An advantage of a family business is that you don't have to start from scratch," Anita observed.
 The negative side is that sometimes it is difficult to separate personal life from business.
 "But we all like to work together and we have managed very well."

 Manor Shoes has operated under various names since 1928 when Angelo Panettieri opened a shoe repair shop on Cedar Lane one block east of Manor's present location.

-In the 1940s Angelo's son, Frank, took over the business and add a retail shoe department.
+In the 1940s, Angelo's son, Frank, took over the business and added a retail shoe department.
 In 1969, Frank was joined by his son Frank Jr., the current owner.

 "I had just been discharged from the military and all my friends in the area were still in," recalled Frank Jr., "I didn't have anything else to do and I was bored.
 I came in for a couple of days to help out and I am still here."

-Frank Jr. has recently been joined by his son Metthew, who represents the fourth generation.
+Frank Jr. has recently been joined by his son Matthew, who represents the fourth generation.